-While busyness may not have been the direct cause of my disease, I do know that reducing my stress/stuff/busyness has absolutely contributed to my good health.
-I had an appointment with my neurologist this week and had new MRI scans reviewed that showed no new lesions, no active demyelination and actual improvement (a.k.a. reversal) in previously demonstrated white matter volume loss.
-It’s remarkable and according to my neurologist, not a result of drug therapy alone, but a combination of diet, exercise, and lifestyle changes.
+While busyness may not have been the direct cause of my MS, I do know that reducing my stress/stuff/busyness has absolutely contributed to my good health.
+I feel better and MRI scans show no new lesions, no active demyelination and actual improvement (a.k.a. reversal) in previously demonstrated white matter volume loss.
+It’s remarkable, and according to my neurologist, not a result of drug therapy alone, but a combination of diet, exercise, and lifestyle changes.

 When I talk to newly diagnosed MS patients or people who reach out with other conditions, I tell them that what will make the biggest difference in the course of their disease is an awesome medical and support team, improved diet, and simplifying every part of their life.

 I don’t miss eating animals.
 Slowing down didn’t make me irrelevant.
 Quitting my job didn’t make me broke.
 Keeping my computer closed over the weekend doesn’t make me unpopular.
 MS changed my life in the best possible way.

 Get out of your busy addiction.
 Slow down and listen and instead of being overwhelmed with options, decisions, drama and worry, simplify your life and make your best health matter.

 Have you noticed that simplicity has improved your health?